plone/training/docs/mastering-plone/features.md

 `/contents`
 ```

-A page has per default the view displaying the blocks of the page.
+By default, a page has the view displaying the blocks of the page.
 As for all content types, you as a developer can provide multiple views or replace the default view.
 This is useful for adding components that should be shown, regardless of how an editor assembles a page with blocks.

 By default, the page doesn't show its contained items but only the title and blocks created by an editor.
-To reveal contained items, you can create a listing block.
+To reveal contained items, you can create a listing block or a search block.
 If you use a listing block without any specific criteria, it lists all contained items.